13 London Road,

 lisaslaw@web

-We are so pleased to announce Angeline as the latest member of our team, joining as a paralegal!
-She has already proven herself to be an extremely hardworking and knowledgeable individual.
+We are so pleased to announce that Peggy Lim has joined our team as a Paralegal.
+She has already proven herself to be an intelligent and hard-working team player.

 Call us on 020 7928 0276, phone calls are operating as usual and will be taking calls from 9:30am to 6:00pm.